Jebet812/Notes/AWS-CCP.md

 Allows for *Volume Discounts* the more you use the more you save.
 2. **AWS Free-Tier:** allows users to use AWS at no cost
 3. **AWS Credits** equivalent of USD on AWS platform
 4. **AWS Cost Explorer**  lets you visualize and manage your AWS costs and usage over time.
+Offers historical records but also creates forecasts and savings recommendations
 5. **AWS Budgets** gives ability to set up alerts if you exceed or are approaching your defines budget.
 Can be used for forecast costs but is limited compared to Cost Explorer or doing analysis with AWS Cost and Usage Reports along with BI
 6. **AWS Budget Reports** used alongside AWS Budget to create and send daily, weekly or monthly reports to monitor performance of AWS Budget emailed to user.
 7. **AWS Cost and Usage Report:** generate detailed spreadsheet enabling one understand and analyse AWS costs.